billmalea/serverless-shopping-cart/README.md

 - **Node.js 18+** and npm
 - **AWS CLI** configured with credentials
 - **AWS SAM CLI** (for local testing and deployment)
+ - **AWS Cognito (optional)**: This project includes a Cognito User Pool created by SAM for protecting checkout and migration endpoints.
 - **TypeScript knowledge** (recommended)
 - **Git**